ionspin/kotlin-multiplatform-bignum/README.md

 ##### Infinite precision

 Precision 0 and roundingMode none attempt to provide infinite precisions.
-Exception is division, where default precision is is the sum of precisions of operands (or 6, if the sum is below 6).
+Exception is division, where default precision is the sum of precisions of operands (or 6, if the sum is below 6).
 If result of the operation cannot fit inside precision and RoundingMode is NONE, `ArithmeticException` will be thrown.